 - Additional dates and locations may be added if there are more applicants than can be accommodated during our winter exams.

-- The Associate Membership exam consists of:
+- The in-person membership application process consists of:

 - Pleasant vocal quality